bimanibench/BiManiBench/README.md

 ## 🤝 Acknowledgements
 BiManiBench is built upon the great efforts of the open-source community.
 We would like to express our gratitude to the following projects:

-- **[RoboTwin 2.0](https://github.com/robotwin-Platform/robotwin)**: Our simulation environments are built upon the RoboTwin 2.0 framework.
-We have significantly modified its core codebase to support bimanual interfaces and extended its vast collection of assets, environments, and evaluation tasks for dual-arm coordination.
+- **[RoboTwin 2.0](https://github.com/robotwin-Platform/robotwin)**: OWe utilize RoboTwin 2.0 as our primary simulation platform.
+While the original framework is designed for evaluating VLA (Vision-Language-Action) policies, we adapted its high-quality bimanual environments, assets, and task configurations to support the direct evaluation of Multimodal Large Language Models (MLLMs).
+We also customized several task environments to better align with our hierarchical coordination tiers.
-- **[EmbodiedBench](https://github.com/EmbodiedBench/EmbodiedBench)**: Our MLLM-based agent pipeline is inspired by and adapted from EmbodiedBench.
-While EmbodiedBench focuses on a wide range of single-arm tasks, we specifically leveraged and re-engineered its agent design—including the decision-making logic, high-level environment interaction, and API communication protocols—to support hierarchical bimanual manipulation.
+- **[EmbodiedBench](https://github.com/EmbodiedBench/EmbodiedBench)**: Our agent's decision-making pipeline is inspired by EmbodiedBench.
+We adapted its structured evaluation paradigm—originally designed for various single-arm tasks—and re-engineered the top-level logic, including environment-agent interaction and API communication, to facilitate bimanual manipulation within the RoboTwin simulator.

 We sincerely thank the authors of these projects for their pioneering contributions to the field.